 WHO WE ARE

-Clean Power Exchange (CPX) is a project of the Center for Climate Protection.
+Clean Power Exchange (CPX) is a project of The Climate Center.
 CPX serves as a hub of information, resources, and conversation for communities interested in or considering a Community Choice Energy program, and those already serving customers.
+Webinar.

 Dedicated to reducing greenhouse gas emissions, the Center launched CPX to accelerate the growth of Community Choice energy programs across California and beyond.